 What are suitable substrates for stick insects?

-There is a variety of substrate that you can use for stick insect enclosures.
+There is a variety of substrates that you can use for stick insect enclosures.
 I will discuss the ones that are often used and that I find working well with stick insects.

 The one that I used most often is terrarium white sand (sometimes called ‘desert sand’).
 This fine sand works well to maintain humidity make a soft layer liked by many stick insects (for example Extatosoma tiaratum).
 One of the main benefits why I use this substrate a lot is that you can sieve it to remove droppings and collect eggs.
 And if you like you can wash the sand and reuse it (you could even cook it if you want to make sure to destroy mould and bacteria).
 I find this particular sieve scoop working perfectly to clean the sand regularly — because it is square and not round, you can more easily work in the corners of your enclosure.